-Medical schools can accept any baccalaureate degree, but chemistry is one of the five most common degrees sought by University of Iowa students planning to attend the Carver School of Medicine or other medical schools.
+Medical schools can accept any baccalaureate degree, but chemistry is one of the five most common degrees sought by University of Iowa students planning to attend the Carver College of Medicine or other medical schools.
 There is no pre-med degree, so students choose a first major in a discipline such as chemistry, biochemistry, biology, biomedical engineering, or human physiology.
-As a second major, students indicate their intent to prepare for medical school.
+As a second program of study, students indicate their intent to prepare for medical school.
 Chemistry majors can choose either a Bachelor of Arts (B.A.) or a Bachelor of Science (B.S.) degree.
-The B.A. degree has a great deal of flexibility and is intended for students interested in pursuing a professional graduate degree.
-The ACS certified B.S. degree encompasses all of the coursework required by most medical schools and includes undergraduate research experience as an elective.

 The chemistry major includes five core courses required for medical school entrance:

 - CHEM:1110 Principles of Chemistry I (4:011)